uwcse440/web-cse440-sp19/_assignments/assignment2/index.md

 how the design supports each task.
 As needed, add descriptions that explicitly reference the storyboard, add more sketches, or annotate them in multiple colors.

-### Samples from Prior Offerings

-Samples from prior offerings include:

-{% for currentoffering in site.data.samples.offering %}{% for currentsample in site.data.samples[currentoffering.key] %}
-  -  {{ currentoffering.name }} - [{{ currentsample.name }}]({{ currentsample.link }}): [2g_{{ currentsample.suffix }}.pdf]({{ site.baseurl }}/samples/2g/2g_{{ currentsample.suffix }}.pdf){% endfor %}{% endfor %}

-Note that details of assignments may have changed since prior offerings, so their reports may not map to the current project.
-Also note these samples are intended to illustrate a variety of approaches, none of which is intended to be ideal or exemplary.
-Be sure to understand and carefully consider project requirements and feedback from the course staff in the context of your own work.

 ### Submission